FishlandicFishy/lexicring/dict/type-3-fun.md

 # type 3 fun
 ## English

-[n] Type of fun that involves alot of risk and suffering, and is not fun at all, according to Google AI.
+[n] Situation involving excessive risk and suffering.
+Contrary to its name it is not fun at all, according to Google AI.